Aremaki/BioMedics/README.md

    - Open *.ipynb* and start the kernel you've just created.
      - Run the cells to obtain the table results.

-#### Note
-If you would like to run the scripts on a different database from the AP-HP database, you will have to adapt the python scripts with the configuration of the desired database.
 ## Project structure

 - `conf`: Configuration files.